A Structural and Nominal Syntax for Diagrams: Related and further work

 We have shown how variables can be used within a structural framework for diagram syntax.
 We showed how from the point of view of expressiveness the structural and the nominal syntax can be equivalent and complementary, if the use of variables is constrained by a suitable type system.
 We have highlighted a neat correspondence between non-linearity and the presence of a monoid or co-monoid structure in the diagram.
 By extending the structural notation with the new \textit{link} construct we showed that the existing equational properties are preserved and, moreover, this new structure itself has good equational properties.

-We believe that the combination of structural and nominal syntax can greatly improve the readability and usability of diagram languages.
-Although this paper is exclusively concerned with syntax, it is part of a larger research effort aimed at creating hardware languages more similar to programming languages in terms of their categorical~\cite{GhicaJung16} and operational semantics~\cite{GhicaJL}.
-As further work we intend to create \textit{structural} conservative extensions of diagram languages such as VHDL, \textsc{Verilog}, \textsc{Simulink} or \textsc{Dot}.
+We believe that the combination of structural and nominal syntax can sometimes improve the readability and usability of diagram languages.
+Although this paper is only concerned with syntax, it is part of a larger research effort aimed at creating hardware languages more similar to programming languages in terms of their categorical~\cite{GhicaJung16} and operational semantics~\cite{GhicaJL}.
+As further work we intend to create \textit{structural} conservative extensions of diagram languages such as VHDL, \textsc{Simulink} or \textsc{Dot}.

 Several theoretical aspects we have not studied, but remain subject for further work.
 The most intriguing perhaps is the categorical semantics for the \textit{link} structure itself.
 Similar diagrammatic structures have been conjectured in the study of higher-order $\pi$-calculus, with the input and output links modelled as adjoint profunctors and a link-like operation modelled as their composition~\cite{vicary}.
 A smaller issue, but practically important, is understanding the syntax and the axiomatisation of links for diagrams with monoid and comonoid structures in the absence of the Frobenius law.
 These structures occur in diagrams modelling systems with directed flow of information, such as digital circuits, which are well motivated by applications.
 Finally, the various definability results (e.g. Lem.~\ref{lem:defdag}) suggest the possibility of arriving at normal forms for various classes of diagrams.